New Osteoarthritis Knee Brace Technology – An Alternative to Knee Surgery?

 Tri-compartment Unloading Osteoarthritis Knee Braces

 In the past, osteoarthritis knee braces were designed to help a small subset of patients whose arthritis is limited to just one side of their knee.
-Many patients with arthritis in other parts of their knee, did not have an effective bracing option.
+Many patients with arthritis in other parts of their knee did not have an effective bracing option.
 Because of this, many had to consider other, often more invasive treatment options.
-In fact, research shows that less than 6%2 of those with knee osteoarthritis have it on just one side of their knee (medial/lateral tibiofemoral osteoarthritis).
+Research indicates that only 3–20% of patients with knee osteoarthritis have it in the patellofemoral compartment or in multiple compartments1, 25.
+One study shows that less than 6%2 of those with knee osteoarthritis have it on just one side of their knee (medial/lateral tibiofemoral osteoarthritis).

 Tri-compartment unloading technology is designed to treat all other patterns of knee arthritis.
-The 94%2 of patients with arthritis in other parts of their knee now have a new non-surgical, non-drug option to manage their knee pain.
-If you experience pain that increases when using the stairs, squatting, bending, or any activity that requires a deep knee bend, it’s likely you are one of the 94%2.
+The 50–94%2-5 of patients with osteoarthritis in other parts of their knee now have a new non-surgical, non-drug option to manage their knee pain.
+If you experience pain that increases when using the stairs, squatting, bending, or any activity that requires a deep knee bend, it’s likely you are one of the 50–94%2-5.

 The New Case for Osteoarthritis Knee Braces

-Wearing an osteoarthritis knee brace with tri-compartment unloading technology is like instantly losing up to 45lbs of body-weight10.
+Wearing an osteoarthritis knee brace with tri-compartment unloading technology is like instantly losing up to 45 lb of body-weight13.
 How big of a difference in knee pain and function does this make?
 Well don’t take our word for it – watch real people just like you react as they use a tri-compartment unloading osteoarthritis knee brace for the first time.